 Here you’ll find seven of the best stretches for sciatica pain – designed to release tightness in the piriformis and take pressure off the sciatic nerve.

 Dealing with other pregnancy aches and pains?
-Check out these 8 Back Pain Stretches (Pregnancy-Safe) and these 3 Exercises for SPD.
+Check out these 8 Back Pain Stretches (Pregnancy-Safe), 3 Exercises for SPD and 7 SI Joint Pain Relief Exercises.

 Sciatica is a form of nerve pain.
 It ranges from mild to severe, and radiates along the path of the sciatic nerve, which branches from your lower back through your hips and glutes, and down each leg.
 Sciatica symptoms are commonly described as sharp, shooting, or jolts of pain along the low back, hips and legs.
 Others describe this pain as a “burning,” “electric” or “tingling” sensation (Cleveland Clinic).